woctezuma/AmongUs-DAU/README.md

 -   [a tweet][twitter] by Victoria Tran, with the actual DAU
 -   Gamalytic, [A new way to estimate steam game sales][gamalytic23-ccu], January 2023
 -   Gamalytic, [How to accurately estimate Steam game sales][gamalytic23-aggregate], May 2023
+-   [`steam-reviews-to-sales`][review-to-sales]: study the relationship between review numbers and sales of games

 <!-- Definitions -->